Employees forget up to 70% of all information received during training in 24 hours. Learn the modern approach to staff training.

 The last option tends to grow in popularity among corporations.
 The advantage of onboarding is that, besides the employees, you can also educate your customers and consumers.
 What exactly is onboarding?

-In the real world, an onboarding guide delivers relevant help at the right time.
-For instance, only when the user is new in the app as the guide knows the user has logged in for the first time or only when he or she becomes an advanced user who has been using the app for a month.
+In the real world, and onboarding guide delivers relevant help at the right time.
+For instance, only when the user is new in the app as the guide knows the user has logged in for the first time or only when they become an advanced user who has been using the app for a month.

-The digital onboarding can offer personalized help based on various input data, e.g. based on the employee's attendance or his or her previous experience with the app.
+Digital onboarding can offer personalized help based on various input data, e.g., based on the employee's attendance or previous experience with the app.

 Example of Help created by YesElf

 All of the above is covered by the YesElf onboarding platform that gives you the option to create a similar guide for any corporate software.
-YesElf can train your staff as well as provide information to employees who did and did not complete the onboarding process , helping you uncover the causes of ineffective work.
+YesElf can train your staff and provide information to employees who did and did not complete the onboarding process, helping you uncover the causes of ineffective work.

-If the employee is late on his or her tasks because the software is slowing him or her down while ignoring the context-sensitive help , it is not rocket science to find out who is responsible.
+If the employee is late on his or her tasks because the software is slowing him or her down while ignoring the context-sensitive help, it is not rocket science to determine who is responsible.